ajibolagenius/rant/README.md

-# bentoRant
+# Rant

 An anonymous platform for sharing your thoughts, frustrations, and celebrations with the world.

-## About bentoRant
+## About Rant

-bentoRant is a modern, anonymous ranting platform that allows users to express themselves freely without revealing their identity.
+Rant is a modern, anonymous ranting platform that allows users to express themselves freely without revealing their identity.
 Share your thoughts, vent your frustrations, or celebrate your wins - all in a safe, anonymous environment.

 ## Features